-Resolution 16 - Authority to purchase own shares on market
+Resolution 23 - Authority to purchase own shares on market

-THAT, if Resolution 14 Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code is passed, the Company be authorised for the purposes of section 701 of the Companies Act 2006 to make one or more market purchases (as defined in section 693(4) of the Companies Act 2006) of its ordinary shares of $\in$ 0.01 (the "Ordinary Shares") each provided that the:
+THAT, if Resolution 21 (Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code) is passed, the Company be authorised for the purposes of section 701 of the Companies Act 2006 to make one or more market purchases (as defined in section 693(4) of the Companies Act 2006) of its ordinary shares of €0.01 each (the "Ordinary Shares") provided that the:

-- a) maximum aggregate number of Ordinary Shares hereby authorised to be purchased is 48,507,819, such limit to be reduced by the number of Ordinary Shares purchased pursuant to the authority granted at Resolution 17; - b) minimum price (exclusive of expenses) which may be paid for an Ordinary Share is €0.01; and - c) maximum price (exclusive of expenses) which may be paid for an Ordinary Share is an amount equal to 5 percent above the average market value of an Ordinary Share on any trading venue on which the Company's Ordinary Shares are admitted to trading for the five business days immediately preceding the day on which that Ordinary Share is contracted to be purchased, such authority to apply until the end of next year's annual general meeting or, if earlier, until the close of business on Friday, 28 June 2019, but during this period the Company may enter into a contract to purchase Ordinary Shares, which would, or might, be completed or executed wholly or partly after the authority ends and the Company may purchase Ordinary Shares pursuant to any such contract as if the authority had not ended.
+- (a) maximum aggregate number of Ordinary Shares hereby authorised to be purchased is 45,415,617, such limit to be reduced by: - the number of Ordinary Shares purchased or agreed to be purchased by the Company after 13 April 2020 and before 27 May 2020 pursuant to any authority granted at the Company's 2019 annual general meeting; and - (ii) the number of Ordinary Shares purchased pursuant to the authority granted at Resolution 24 (Authority to purchase own shares off-market); - (b) minimum price (exclusive of expenses) which may be paid for an Ordinary Share is €0.01;and - (c) the maximum price (exclusive of expenses) which may be paid for an Ordinary Share is the highest of: - an amount equal to 5% above the average market value of an Ordinary Share purchased on the trading venue where the purchase is carried out for the five business days immediately preceding the day on which that Ordinary Share is contracted to be purchased; and - (ii) the higher of the price of the last independent trade and the highest current independent bid for an Ordinary Share on the trading venue where the purchase is carried out at the relevant time.

+such authority to apply until the end of next year's annual general meeting or, if earlier, until the close of business on Tuesday 30 June 2021, but during this period the Company may enter into a contract to purchase Ordinary Shares, which would, or might, be completed or executed wholly or partly after the authority ends and the Company may purchase Ordinary Shares pursuant to any such contract as if the authority had not ended.

-Resolution 17 - Authority to purchase own shares off market
+Resolution 24 - Authority to purchase own shares off market

-THAT, if Resolution 14 Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code is passed, for the purposes of section 694 of the Companies Act 2006, the terms of the buyback contract to be entered into between the Company and any or all of Credit Suisse Securities (USA) LLC, Deutsche Bank Securities, Inc. and HSBC Securities (USA) Inc. respectively (in the form produced to this meeting and made available at the Company's registered office for not less than 15 days ending with the date of this meeting) (the Contract, once entered into with any or all the potential counterparties, each a "Contract" and, collectively, the "Contracts") are approved and the Company be authorised to undertake off-market purchases (within the meaning of section 693(2) of the Companies Act 2006) of its ordinary shares of €0.01 (the "Ordinary Shares") and pursuant to such Contracts, provided that the maximum aggregate number of Ordinary Shares hereby authorised to be purchased is 48,507,819, such limit to be reduced by the number of Ordinary Shares purchased pursuant to the authority granted at Resolution 16.
+THAT, if Resolution 21 (Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code) is passed, for the purposes of section 694 of the Companies Act 2006, the terms of the buyback contracts entered into conditionally on the passing of this resolution or to be entered into between the Company and any or all of Credit Suisse Securities (Europe) Ltd, Credit Suisse Securities (USA) LLC and Mizuho Securities USA, LLC respectively (in the form produced to the meeting and made available at the Company's registered office for not less than 15 days ending with the date of the meeting) (each a "Contract" and, collectively, the "Contracts") are approved and the Company be authorised to undertake off-market purchases (within the meaning of section 693(2) of the Companies Act 2006) of its ordinary shares of €0.01 each (the "Ordinary Shares") and pursuant to such Contracts, provided that the maximum aggregate number of Ordinary Shares hereby authorised to be purchased is 45,415,617, such limit to be reduced by: